rmotr-students-code/002-pyp-demoday-g1/README.md

 [Initial Overview Sheet](https://docs.google.com/document/d/1qt_IZOc579Qe8HO5wrb--vzrk4acdOavfqp7vlH7crw/edit)
 [Basic Wireframes](https://docs.google.com/presentation/d/1vJZhuTA-SrLgKG1RMaPhud2BZqDFzHbbWi4EKOhzvHE/edit#slide=id.p)

+# 3-31-2015
+1. Changed config so that there are now three different config options (development, testing, and production).
+Check out init to see how it works.

 # 3-30-2015 Changes
 1. Changed  the reset_games_db function.
 There was a unicode error when resetting the games db so I added a try/except statement.
 2. Added games pages for free games instead of giving the "not a game" page.
 Changed get_price_info to check if the game is free.